FT504: Electromagnetism and Optics

 Teaching Method

-The intro phase consists of lectures where the central topics of the course are introduced.
-The material is then trained with problem solving in the tutorials and exercises in lab.
+The "common lessons" consist of lectures where the central topics of the course are introduced.
+The material is then trained with problem solving in the "team lessons" and exercises in lab.

 - Study of textbook